Brazil, check. Peru too. That was 2014 for me, although technically 2015 as well, I suppose because my Brazil trip carried over into the new year.

 Outside of Havana, I don't know where I will go.
 I have some ideas, nothing certain.

 I've thought about the Piñar del Río Province, where those famous cigars are made.
-A beautiful beach or two comes to mind as well because it is the Caribbean after all.
+A beautiful beach or two come to mind as well because it is the Caribbean after all.
 Maybe I'll go on a hunt to find out which city outside the capital has the best food.